Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have good access to transport, with an average distance of 248 meters to the nearest stop.
-Daily service frequency averages 77 trips across all routes, translating to approximately 3 weekly trips per individual stop.
+Service frequency averages 77 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport